makerdao/community/governance/votes/Executive vote - March 22, 2021.md

 * Core Unit MIP set related amendments will move to Accepted status and have their Pull Requests merged.
 * RWF-001, Real World Finance Core Unit Proposals will move to Accepted status.
     * Mandate will move to Accepted Status.
-    * Budget will move to Accepted Status.
+    * Budget of 40k DAI per month for an unspecified number of months will move to Accepted Status.
     * Facilitator Onboarding of Sébastien Derivaux will move to Accepted Status.
 * GOV-001, Governance Core Unit Proposals will move to Accepted status.
     * Mandate will move to Accepted Status.
-    * Budget will move to Accepted Status.
+    * Budget of 80k DAI per month for 3 months, April-June, will move to Accepted Status.
     * Facilitator Onboarding of LongForWisdom will move to Accepted Status.
 * RISK-001, Risk Core Unit Proposals will move to Accepted status.
     * Mandate will move to Accepted Status.
-    * Budget will move to Accepted Status.
+    * Budget of 100,500 DAI per month for 3 months, April-June, will move to Accepted Status.
     * Facilitator Onboarding of Primož Kordež will move to Accepted Status.
 * The Keg module MIP set will move to Accepted status.
 * MIP43: Term Lending Module will move to Accepted status.
 * MIP45: Liquidations 2.0 will move to Accepted status.
 * MIP46: Parameter Proposal Groups will move to Accepted status.
 * MIP47: MakerDAO Multisignature Wallet Management will move to Accepted status.

+**Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**

+This [Executive Vote](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be valid for 4 days.
+As a [continuous approval vote](https://community-development.makerdao.com/en/learn/governance/how-voting-works), the proposal will pass when the number of votes in favor surpasses the votes in favor of the previously leading proposal.

+If this executive vote does not pass within 4 days then it will expire and have no effect on the Maker Protocol, even if it should later pass.

+Unless otherwise noted, the changes and additions listed above are subject to the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay).
+This means that if this executive proposal passes, the changes and additions listed above will only become active in the Maker Protocol after the GSM Pause Delay has expired.
+The GSM Pause Delay is currently set to **48 hours**.

+$OfficeHours?
+This executive proposal includes an office-hours modifier that means that it **can only be executed between 14:00 and 21:00 UTC, Monday - Friday**.
+This is to ensure that at least some auction keepers are available to react to unforeseen issues with their bots in the event of early liquidations on new collateral types.

 ---